tursodatabase/libsql/rusqlite/README.md

 * Installing the sqlite3 development packages will usually be all that is required, but the build helpers for [pkg-config](https://github.com/alexcrichton/pkg-config-rs) and [vcpkg](https://github.com/mcgoo/vcpkg-rs) have some additional configuration options.
-The default when using vcpkg is to dynamically link. `vcpkg install sqlite3:x64-windows` will install the required library.
+The default when using vcpkg is to dynamically link, which must be enabled by setting `VCPKGRS_DYNAMIC=1` environment variable before build.
+  `vcpkg install sqlite3:x64-windows` will install the required library.

+*Note:* to change the way `libsqlite3-sys` is built, you need to run `cargo clean libsqlite3-sys` first.

 ### Binding generation

 We use [bindgen](https://crates.io/crates/bindgen) to generate the Rust